-James Christenson, a past recipient of APPA's Meritorious Service Award and Rex Dillow Award for Outstanding Article, has worked as a facilities professional for more than 40 years in 17 different facilities management positions.
+James Christenson, a past recipient of APPA's

+Meritorious Service Award and Rex Dillow Award for Outstanding in 17 different facilities management positions.
 Field Notes provides an interesting read and plenty of useful ideas for the facilities professional or anyone involved in leading an organization to success.